emeraldls/seisami/README.md

 * Capture tasks instantly by tapping the system `Fn` key
 * AI groups everything into shared Kanban boards in real time
 * Works offline by default with optional cloud sync
-* Invite teammates, share boards, and assign tasks, all with real-time sync when connected
+* Invite teammates, share boards, and assign tasks, all with real-time sync when connected (in progress)

 ---